rune-org/rune/services/rune-worker/rfcs/RFC-006-wait.md

 1. **Redis Sorted Sets:** For high-performance scheduling of millions of timers.
 2. **Decoupled Scheduler:** A background worker (Poller) that moves due tasks from Redis.
-3. **Unified Execution Queue:** Resumed tasks are published back to the main workflow.execution queue, ensuring a consistent execution path and simplifying the worker consumer logic.
+3. **Dedicated Resume Queue:** Resumed tasks are published to the `workflow.resume` queue, ensuring separation of concerns and higher priority processing for resumed workflows.
 4. **Branch-Aware Context:** Full support for pausing/resuming specific parallel branches (Fan-Out) without blocking the main workflow, integrated with the Lineage Stack from RFC-004.

 ## **2\.
 Motivation**